Israel–PKK relations: Arrest of Öcalan

+Iranian tensions

 Throughout the 1990s, Turkey and Iran exchanged criticism, with Iran criticizing Turkey for its secularism and good relations with Israel, and Turkey accusing Iran of harboring the PKK within its territories and supporting various other armed groups.
-In the mid-1990s, Turkey and Iran expelled the ambassadors of each other.
-In July 1999, Turkey directly bombed Iran, killing five people and wounding ten.
-The Iranian government called the operation an "invasion", which the Turkish government rejected and claimed that it reserved the right to retaliate against Iranian support for the PKK.
-Iran retaliated by capturing two Turkish soldiers, claiming that they trespassed into Iranian territory.
-Iran announced that they would be put on trial instead of being returned.
-Bulent Ecevit harshly criticized Iran for detaining the soldiers, and claimed that anti-government protests in Iran were a "natural" reaction against the "outdated regime of oppression."
-Ecevit also claimed that Iran had replaced Syria as the largest PKK base.
-The two soldiers were eventually returned, followed by several Turkish-Iranian security meetings focusing on the alleged Iranian support of the PKK.
-Iranian pro-government newspapers criticized Ecevit for his secularism, and criticized the Turkish airstrike on Iran after Demiral visited Israel, stating that even if the crisis between Iran and Turkey were to end, "enmity and hatred would still continue to remain in the minds of the Iranian nation."
-After the election of Mohammad Khatami, relations were restored between Iran and Turkey in 1998.
-By the late 1990s, Iran and Syria ended their support for the PKK and complied with Turkish requests.
+In the mid-1990s, Turkey and Iran expelled ambassadors.
+In July 1999, Turkey directly bombed Iran, killing five people and wounding ten, with Iran retaliating by capturing two Turkish soldiers who they accused of trespassing into Iran.
+Ecevit harshly criticized Iran for detaining the soldiers, and also claimed that Iran had replaced Syria as the largest PKK base.
+They were eventually returned and relations between Turkey and Iran began to improve in 1998.
+By the late 1990s, both Iran and Syria complied with Turkish reques, while.
 Turkey made three major operations in Iraqi Kurdistan, drawing criticism from the Ba'athist Iraqi government.
-Despite both countries cutting ties with the PKK and designating it as terrorist, Turkey claimed that Iranian and Syrian support for the PKK continued into the 2010s.
+Although Iran and Syria cut ties with the PKK and designating it as a terrorist group by the late 1990s, Turkey claimed that they began supporting the PKK again after the Syrian civil war.

-When the Justice and Development Party came to power in 2002, it supported Palestinian Islamist groups such as Hamas over the traditionally secular Palestinian nationalist groups.
-It also pushed an Islamist rhetoric in Turkey that involved conspiracy theories against Israel.
-AKP policies had damaged Turkish-Israeli relations.